-- Provide comprehensive insurance coverage that meets their needs and offers value for money - Offer transparent and easy-to-understand policies, including clear explanations of coverage and terms and conditions.
+- Provide comprehensive insurance coverage that meets their needs and offers value for money - Offer transparent and easy-to-understand policies,

 - Ensure prompt and fair claims processing and settlement to provide financial protection when needed. - Offer customized service and support to address inquiries, concerns and feedbacks effectively.